adde0109/Proxy-Compatible-Forge/README.md

 In some rare cases mods will register their command arguments to the wrong registry or make modifications to vanilla arguments, bypassing PCF's argument wrapper.
-In such cases, you can add the custom argument's ID to PCF's `moddedArgumentTypes` setting to force PCF to wrap the argument.
+In such cases, you can add the custom argument's ID to PCF's `forceWrappedArguments` setting to force PCF to wrap the argument.

 If you find any wild args, please open an issue so we can add them to the default config.